Pink Floyd members reunite and record song for Ukraine - NewsBreak

 The song is being released Friday and the band says proceeds will go to the Ukraine Humanitarian Relief Fund.

-“We want to express our support for Ukraine, and in that way show that most of the world thinks that it is totally wrong for a superpower to invade the independent democratic country that Ukraine has become,” Gilmour said.Q2 Stadium to host Willie Nelson’s 4th of July picnic, concert
+“We want to express our support for Ukraine, and in that way show that most of the world thinks that it is totally wrong for a superpower to invade the independent democratic country that Ukraine has become,” Gilmour said.Duo accused of duping Secret Service: What were they after?

 Pink Floyd was founded in London in the mid-1960s and helped forge the U.K. psychedelic scene before releasing influential 1970s albums including “The Dark Side of the Moon,” “Wish You Were Here” and “The Wall.”